MicrosoftDocs/bi-shared-docs/docs/analysis-services/client-libraries.md

 #### AMO

-Version 19.12.3.0 of AMO client library introduces a new enumeration, **Microsoft.AnalysisServices.DataType**.
+Version 19.12.3.0 of the AMO client library introduces a new enumeration, **Microsoft.AnalysisServices.DataType**.
 However, the previous enumeration, **Microsoft.AnalysisServices.Tabular.DataType** still exists.
 If your code references the previous enumeration simply as **DataType** in a code file with statements to both namespaces (**Microsoft.AnalysisServices**, **Microsoft.AnalysisServices.Tabular**), due to the ambiguity, you could get an error when compiling.
 To resolve the error, fully qualify the reference to the enumeration.

 ## Understanding client libraries